Rabhas01/RAM_meraki/README.md

 # Rising Above Marketing Website

 Welcome to the official repository for the Rising Above Marketing website.
-This project is designed to showcase our digital marketing services and provide a dynamic user experience using modern web technologies
+This project is designed to showcase our digital marketing services and provide a dynamic user experience using modern web technologies.

 ## Project Overview